Linare FC

-Linare FC is a Lesotho football club based in Leribe in the Leribe District.
+Linare FC commonly referred to as Tse Tala tsa Mmamosa le Molapo (often stylised as The Greens) or Mamalente, is a Lesotho professional football club based in Leribe in the Leribe District.
 It was established in 1931 and it has been in the Lesotho Premier Division from the early 1930s to date.

 The team currently plays in Lesotho Premier League.
+Former renowned managers include Teboho Moloi.
+The club is currently coached by former Kaizer Chiefs star, Jabulani Mendu.

 Stadium

 Currently the team plays at the 1,000 capacity Hlotse Stadium.